balintpekker/balintpekker.github.io/content/blog/the-journey/index.md

 ---
 title: The Journey So Far
 date: "2023-12-10T01:01:03.284Z"
-description: "This is my initial post sharing my journey in web development so far — a journey that commenced during my college days and ultimately steered me towards becomimng a passionate Drupal enthusiast."
+description: "This is my initial post sharing my journey in web development so far — a journey that commenced during my college days and ultimately steered me towards becoming a passionate Drupal enthusiast."
 ---

-This is my initial post sharing my journey in web development so far — a journey that commenced during my college days and ultimately steered me towards becomimng a passionate Drupal enthusiast.
+This is my initial post sharing my journey in web development so far — a journey that commenced during my college days and ultimately steered me towards becoming a passionate Drupal enthusiast.

 ### Discovering Drupal: A Shift from Joomla